Appboy/appboy-android-sdk/README.md

 The Android SDK supports Android 2.3+ (Gingerbread and up).

 Appboy uses [Font Awesome](http://fortawesome.github.io/Font-Awesome/) 4.3.0 for in-app message icons.
 Check out the [cheat sheet](http://fortawesome.github.io/Font-Awesome/cheatsheet/) to browse available icons.

+Appboy requires Facebook's [Fresco image library](https://github.com/facebook/fresco) to display animated `gif` images.
+Fresco is not included nor enabled by default in the Appboy library, and must be included and enabled explicitly by the parent app.
+Appboy supports Fresco 0.6.0 through 0.7.0.

 ## Questions?